harris-chris/Jot/README.md

 When ready, run `bash ./push_image_and_create_function.sh` to run a script that will push the image to AWS Elastic Container Registry, and then create a Lambda function based on that image.
 You can log into AWS and go to the Lambda console to observe the function and test it.

 ### Building the files, or building the files and the image
-The `build.jl` script comes with multiple commands, amongst which are `buildfilesonly` and `buildimage`.
+The `/build` executable comes with multiple commands, amongst which are `buildfilesonly` and `buildimage`.
 These two offer different routes for building the docker image:
 - `buildimage` builds the docker image in full for you
 - `buildfilesonly` adds the files to be added to the image, and a Dockerfile, to the `image` folder, but does not build the image.
 This allows you to edit any of these files prior to building.
 When ready to build, run `bash ./image/build_image.sh` to invoke the `image/build_image.sh` script, which will build the image locally.
-If you edit any files in the `image` directory, note that running either `build.jl buildimage` or `build.jl buildfilesonly` [will overwrite your changes](#where-do-the-scripts-and-image-directories-come-from) from the `template` folder.
+If you edit any files in the `image` directory, note that running either `./build buildimage` or `./build buildfilesonly` [will overwrite your changes](#where-do-the-scripts-and-image-directories-come-from) from the `template` folder.
 If you would like to make persistent changes to any of these files, you should edit the `template` folder.
 After going through either of these processes, you should see the image in the output of `docker image ls`.
 The image name will contain your AWS Account number as well as the image name and tag defined in `config.json`.

 ### The `image` directory